ncbi/cxx-toolkit/pages/ch_config.md

 ##### General Principles for Building with Unix

-Use this key for the examples in the “Building with Unix” sections:
+Use this key for the examples in the "Building with Unix" sections:

 <a name="ch_config.T3"></a>